 Leagues view : creating cross-sales

-We created new ways for customers to find games.
-In this work, I led a mobile-first redesign and validation of the designs.
-As a result, player experience and measurable business outcomes improved.
+We created new ways for customers to find items.
+In the work, I led a mobile-first design and validation of the Leagues view.

 User story